 Jax Beach man arrested in 1994 murder of Yulee teen

-Investigators announced on Tuesday a break in a 1994 cold case involving the slaying and dismemberment of a Yulee teen.
+Investigators announced on Tuesday a break in a 23-year-old cold case involving the slaying and dismemberment of a Yulee teen.

-Ronnie Leon Hyde, 60, of Jacksonville Beach, was arrested Tuesday.
-He was charged with the murder of 16-year-old Fred Paul Laster of Yulee in 1994.
+Ronnie Leon Hyde, 60, of Jacksonville Beach, was arrested Tuesday and charged with the 1994 murder of 16-year-old Fred Paul Laster.

 A joint operation involving the Columbia County Sheriff’s Office, FBI, Florida Department of Law Enforcement, Jacksonville Sheriff’s Office and Jacksonville Beach Police Department led to Hyde’s arrest, Columbia County Sheriff Mark Hunter announced during a news conference.

 Laster’s dismembered body was discovered behind a dumpster behind a gas station off of Interstate 10 in Columbia County in June 1994.
 Columbia County detectives were unable to identify the body at the time because the head and hands were missing.
 With no way to identify the body, the case sat cold until it was reassigned to a new Columbia County detective in 2012, Hunter said.

-Columbia County detectives reached out to the National Center for Missing and Exploited Children, or NCMEC, for assistance with the case in 2013.
-In 2014, NCMEC posted information about the body – which was still unidentified at the time – found at the Columbia County gas station.
-After seeing the NCMEC website posting about the body, Laster’s sister contacted the Columbia County Sheriff’s Office in September 2015 because she thought the body mentioned in NCMEC posting could potentially be her brother who went missing in 1994, according to Hyde’s arrest warrant.
+In 2013, Columbia County detectives reached out to the National Center for Missing and Exploited Children for assistance with the case.
+NCMEC posted information about the body – which was still unidentified at the time – in 2014.

+After seeing the NCMEC website posting about the body, Laster’s sister contacted the Columbia County Sheriff’s Office in September 2015 because she thought the person mentioned in NCMEC posting could potentially be her brother, missing since 1994, according to Hyde’s arrest warrant.

 Laster’s sister told investigators the family made a missing person’s report for her brother with Jacksonville and Nassau County sheriff’s offices.
 However, “there is no record of their contact with law enforcement in 1994,” the warrant states.

-Additionally, Laster’s siblings told law enforcement that Laster was last seen with Hyde, who was a family friend, however, “there is no record indicating any law enforcement (made) contact with Hyde regarding” Laster’s disappearance, the warrant says.
+Additionally, Laster’s siblings told law enforcement officials that Laster was last seen with Hyde, who was a family friend, however, “there is no record indicating any law enforcement (made) contact with Hyde regarding” Laster’s disappearance, the warrant says.

 JSO took a missing person’s report on Laster in 1995, according to the warrant.

 NCSO confirmed Wednesday morning that the office has no record of a missing person’s case reported regarding Laster’s disappearance in 1994.

-Laster’s sister also said that she “questioned (Hyde) on multiple occasions over several years” about what happened to her brother, but Hyde gave conflicting accounts.
-On one account, Hyde said he dropped off Laster “in the Pecan Park area.”
-Hyde also said he dropped Laster off “at the first bridge on U.S. 17 going into Nassau County from Duval County.”
-On a different account, Hyde said he dropped Laster off “at his grandmother’s house in Yulee,” the warrant states.
+Laster’s sister also said that she “questioned (Hyde) on multiple occasions over several years” about what happened to her brother, but she said Hyde gave conflicting accounts.
+In one account, Hyde told Laster he dropped off Fred Paul Laster “in the Pecan Park area.”
+Hyde also allegedly said he dropped Laster off “at the first bridge on U.S. 17 going into Nassau County from Duval County.”
+In a third account, Hyde said he dropped Laster off “at his grandmother’s house in Yulee,” the warrant states.

 On Sept.
 30, 2015, investigators contacted the University of North Texas Center for Human Identification to assist with DNA testing, according to the warrant.